tmpk13/esp32s3-cam-qr-rs/README.md

 <br>

-## Updating esp-idf in esp-camera-rs
+## Updated esp-idf in esp-camera-rs
 Updated the versions for idf crates in ./esp-camera-rs/Cargo.toml
 ``` toml
 [dependencies]